-delete() Deletes this action from its information set. precedes(node) Returns whether node precedes this action in the ex- tensive game.
+precedes(node) Returns whether node precedes this action in the ex- tensive game.

-infoset Get the information set to which the action belongs. label Get or set the text label of the action. prob Get the probability a chance action is played.
+infoset Get the information set to which the action belongs. label Get or set the text label of the action. number Returns the number of the action at its information set. prob Get the probability a chance action is played.